Urgent Purpose and Redemptive Timing: Paul's Journey to Pentecost

 Missionary resolve and careful planning operate under a redemptive timetable tied to covenantal rhythms.

-14 When he met us at Assos, we took him aboard, and came to Mitylene.
+14 And when he met us at Assos, we took him aboard and went on to Mitylene.

 Missionary resolve and careful planning operate under a redemptive timetable tied to covenantal rhythms.